BDO USA: Development of the national firm

-The firm continued to grow and by the 1960s, truly became a national firm.
+The firm continued to grow, and by the 1960s, truly became a national firm.
 On April 1, 1968, the firm was converted into a national general partnership.
 This marked the beginning of a new era of expansion.
 Over the years to the present, the firm established many offices throughout the United States.

 Present

-Today, BDO USA, LLP has more than 60 offices and more than 400 independent alliance firm locations nationwide.
+Today, BDO USA, P.C. has more than 75 offices and more than 400 independent alliance firm locations nationwide.
 During this timeframe, BDO International was created and has grown to become the fifth largest accounting and consulting network in the world with over 1,591 member firm offices in 162 countries.

-In February 2009, BDO USA, LLP launched the firm's first-ever national advertising campaign: "People Who Know, Know BDO".
+In February 2009, BDO USA, P.C. launched the firm's first-ever national advertising campaign: "People Who Know, Know BDO".

-In June 2012, the monitor (Joseph A. Smith Jr.) of the National Mortgage Settlement announced he engaged BDO USA, LLP as his primary professional firm.
-BDO will join the monitor and his team for a period of three and a half years as they oversee implementation of the historic National Mortgage Settlement involving 49 states, the United States government and five of the nation's largest banks.
+In June 2012, Joseph A. Smith Jr., the monitor of the National Mortgage Settlement announced that he had engaged BDO USA, P.C. as his primary professional firm.
+BDO joined the monitor and his team for a period of three and a half years overseeing implementation of the historic National Mortgage Settlement involving 49 states, the United States government and five of the nation's largest banks.

-In July 2020, BDO USA, LLP launched Athenagy, a proprietary business intelligence platform for legal professionals.
+In July 2020, BDO USA, P.C. launched Athenagy, a proprietary business intelligence platform for legal professionals.

+In July 2023, BDO USA, LLP changed from a traditional limited liability partnership to a professional services corporation and was renamed to BDO USA, P.C.

 Controversies

-BDO has been involved in a number of engagements which resulted in major litigation and press attention.